Sosnowiec: Parks and gardens

 Sosnowiec has more than 2,250 ha of green areas occurring as parks, squares, protection zones, lot gardens and forests.
 In the area of the city preserved many parks established at the residence of industrialists, and also created a lot of new.
 Many of them present historical and natural value.
-Main parks and green areas include the Sielecki Park, which is a historical park at the castle with many natural monuments; the historical Dietel Park; the Park-Palace Complex of Schöen with two palaces; the Millennium Park, the Środula Park with a sports complex; the nature park "Szopienice-Borki"; as well as the peat bog "Bory" protected area, part of Natura 2000.
+Main parks and green areas include the Sielec Park, which is a historical park at the castle with many natural monuments; the historical Dietel Park; the Park-Palace Complex of Schöen with two palaces; the Millennium Park, the Środula Park with a sports complex; the nature park "Szopienice-Borki"; as well as the peat bog "Bory" protected area, part of Natura 2000.

 Education and science

 Institutions of higher learning in Sosnowiec include: